 There are various little things that can be done to make injections easier.
 For example:

-- It can really help to have an appointment where you have only an injection and no treatment.
-This way, you only have to deal with one fear at a time.
-Dealing with more than one fear at a time can be overwhelming.
+- having an appointment where you have only an injection and no treatment.
+That way, you only have to deal with one fear at a time.